With the DevOps revolution, enterprise IT is finally growing up.new

 In 2017, several of us in the local community reconstituted the leadership team for the Boston DevOpsDays annual conference.
 That event attracted almost 500 technologists for two days of engagement via formal talks and informal "Open Spaces" conversations.
 Some 30 corporate sponsors supported the event, helping to make Boston's DevOps community one of the most vigorous and successful in the country.

-Our 2018 conference, held again this fall at the "Cyclorama at The Boston Center for the Arts" and “Calderwood Pavilion” Speakers’ Theaters in Boston’s Historic South End, was even more successful.
-This year’s event attracted 680 technologists, 35 corporate sponsors, and 30 speakers – a 33% increase in attendance over 2017.
+Our 2018 conference, held again last fall at the "Cyclorama at The Boston Center for the Arts" and “Calderwood Pavilion” Speakers’ Theaters in Boston’s Historic South End, was even more successful.
+That event attracted 680 technologists, 35 corporate sponsors, and 30 speakers – a 33% increase in attendance over 2017.
 Clearly, DevOps Boston has achieved a level of critical mass never seen before.

-For those looking to catch up on or follow-along with these developments, within just a few weeks our 2018 Speakers’ Program videos will be available online at YouTube .
-Further information on videos, slide decks, conference photography, our program of events, sponsors, and this year’s team of organizers are available on our website at:
+For those looking to catch up on or follow-along with these developments, our 2018 Speakers’ Program videos are available online at YouTube at: https://bit.ly/2G0BDOZ.

-For those interested in becoming involved as we begin planning for the 2019 calendar year of events, please contact us at: firstname.lastname@example.org
+For those interested in becoming involved in helping to organize or volunteer for this event, please contact us at: firstname.lastname@example.org

 Finally, for the latest on how DevOps is transforming the IT world, check out Puppet's 2018 edition of its annual